Verbascum thapsus L.

 Fruits - Capsules 7-10 mm long, broadly ovoid, densely stellate-hairy, many-seeded, with persistent style.

 Habitat - Streambanks, pond margins, marshes, disturbed portions of glades and upland prairies, fields, pastures, farmyards, ditches, railroads, roadsides, open disturbed areas.

 Lookalikes - None.

-Other info. - This distinctive plant is common across Missouri as well as most of the continental U.S. It is easily recognized by its rosettes of big, fuzzy leaves, and it is a familiar plant to most people.
+Other info. - This distinctive plant is common across Missouri as well as most of the continental U.S. It is easily recognized by its big, fuzzy leaves, making it is a familiar plant to most people.
 Its distinctiveness and familiarity have led to a host of creative and sometimes bizarre common names, many of which incorporate "flannel" or "mullein" in reference to the fuzzy leaves.
 Another whimsical name in common use is "cowboy toilet paper."
-Due to the plant's dense covering of potentially irritating stellate hairs, the advisability of the use suggested by this name is questionable.
+Due to the stellate (star shaped) structure and thus potentially irritating nature of many of the plant's hairs, the advisability of the use suggested by this name is questionable.

 Photographs taken at the Kansas City Zoo, 7-17-99, in Brown Summit, NC., 6-17-02, and at the Springfield Nature Center, Springfield, MO., 7-5-03 (DETenaglia); also at Weldon Spring Conservation Area, St. Charles County, MO, 9-26-2008, Onondaga Cave State Park, Crawford County, MO, 9-5-2011, and along the Katy Trail near Dutzow, Warren County, MO, 6-30-2019, and at Tyson County Park, St. Louis County, MO, 7-08-2022 (SRTurner).